developerasun/myDocumentBox-tool/myJavascript/frontEnd/myRedux/readme.md

 Redux logger proivdes a useful information towards states.

 <img src="reference/redux-logger.png" width=675 height=753 alt="react state by logger middleware" />

+## React and Redux typical interview question examples
+### React topics
+- What do you like and dislike about React?
+- What is the signifance of having the key prop when rendering a list of elements? => React uses it for re-rendering only changed elements.
+- What is a potential bug that you can introduce when using index as key?
+- Lifecycle methods(purpose of maintaining legacy codes) => mounting/unmounting, update
+- Context API : prop drilling
+- Hooks
+- Optimization : pure component, memo, useMemo, useCallback
+- component logics : higher order component, render props pattern, custom hook
+- third parties : styling, routing, form handling, state management, CRA(create react app), custom webpack config

+### Redux topics
+- What is Redux? => solution to prop drilling
+- Comparison with Context API
+- Basics : store, action, action creators, reducer, mapState(dispatch)ToProps

 ## Reference
 - [Redux vs Context API: When to use them](https://dev.to/ruppysuppy/redux-vs-context-api-when-to-use-them-4k3p)